How does node centrality in a financial network affect asset price prediction?

 \subsection{Forecasting results for different central nodes}

-We forecast each asset using TVF-EMD-RF.
-When forecasting an asset, we take the other 36 assets as factors.
-Considering their overabundance, we extract the first 10 principal components as the actual factors.
-The cumulative variance contribution rates of them when predicting these assets are all between 97\% and 98\%.
-Equivalently, we use almost equal information to predict these nodes.
-Because MAE and RMSE are not comparable when forecasting various assets, we use MAPE and R$^2$ as the evaluation criteria for level accuracy.
-Furthermore, we employ the coefficient of variation (CV) to measure the degree of dispersion of their prices, which is defined as the ratio of the standard deviation to the mean.
-Table \ref{the most important and unimportant node1} lists the forecasting results of the two most and two least systemically important nodes in the first dataset.
+For the dataset I, Table \ref{the most important and unimportant node1} shows the forecasting results of three MSINs and three LSINs.

-Evidently, the directional accuracies of the least systemically important nodes are approximately 6\%-8\% higher than those of the most systemically important nodes.
-However, their level accuracies are the opposite.
-From Table \ref{the most important and unimportant node1}, we find that the two least systemically important nodes are associated with a greater MAPE and lower R$^2$ relative to the two most systemically important nodes.
-The poor performance in terms of the level accuracy of the two least systemically important nodes may be caused by their large CVs.
-As we know, it is difficult to obtain a good level accuracy when predicting asset prices with high volatility (\cite{LuXuZhang}).
+The directional accuracies of the LSINs are approximately 5\%-6\% higher than those of the MSINs.
+However, the three LSINs are accompanied by a greater MAPE and lower R$^2$ relative to the three MSINs.
+The poor performance in terms of level accuracy of the three LSINs may be attributed to their large CVs.
+It is a well-known challenge to obtain a good level accuracy when predicting asset prices with high volatility, see \cite{LuXuZhang} for references.

-To explain the opposite directional and level accuracy results, we first conduct an experiment to forecast two geometric Brownian motions with zero drift, but different volatilities.
-We use only the historical path to predict future values.
-We obtain both about 50\% of the directional accuracies, but notably different level accuracies.
+Next, we conduct an experiment to forecast two geometric Brownian movements with zero drift but varying volatilities to explain the opposite directional and level accuracy outcomes.
+Future values are predicted only through historical paths.
+The directional accuracy is roughly 50\% but level accuracy differs greatly.